“The best views come after the hardest climb.” ― Unknown

 Roughly twenty of the High Peaks do not have a marked trail to the top.
 On those mountains unmaintained, unmarked herd paths have developed over the years.
 These paths are generally easy to follow, but anyone attempting them should know how to use a map and compass.
 Hikers are urged to buy a good hiking guidebook or to hire an Adirondack guide.

-Learn more about the High Peaks and read on to see some of our top picks for peaks that won’t take you all day to complete.
+Learn more about the High Peaks and read on to see some of our top picks!

 This is an approximate 6.25 mile hike, one way.
 From the parking area this route follows a gravel road (access to a private hunting camp) for 1.8 miles to a sharp and somewhat obscure right to a foot trail.
 The first bridge is out and you will need to ford the branch of Santanoni Brook.
 The second bridge is in poor shape but can still be crossed.
 Be very careful as it is slippery and quite high off the ground.
 The handrail is missing and the stairs on the opposite side up the steep embankment are slightly angled and equally as slippery.
 This trail has been notorious for being the wettest trail in the Adirondacks and for good reason.
 However, work is in progress to remedy this.
 Several small re-routed sections have been developed, wet areas closed off, and stringers have been laid out for easier passage.
 There is still much work to be done, but this is a wonderful start.